Heian period: Rise of the military class

 Under the early courts, when military conscription had been centrally controlled, military affairs had been taken out of the hands of the provincial aristocracy.
 But as the system broke down after 792, local power holders again became the primary source of military strength.
 The re-establishment of an efficient military system was made gradually through a process of trial-and-error.
 At that time the imperial court did not possess an army but rather relied on an organization of professional warriors composed mainly of oryoshi, which were appointed to an individual province and tsuibushi, which were appointed over imperial circuits or for specific tasks.
 This gave rise to the Japanese military class.
 Nonetheless, final authority rested with the imperial court.

-Shōen holders had access to manpower and, as they obtained improved military technology (such as new training methods, more powerful bows, armor, horses, and superior swords) and faced worsening local conditions in the ninth century, military service became part of shōen life.
+Shōen holders had access to manpower and, as they obtained improved military technology (such as new training methods, more powerful bows, armor, horses, and superior swords) and faced worsening local conditions in the 9th century, military service became part of shōen life.
 Not only the shōen but also civil and religious institutions formed private guard units to protect themselves.
 Gradually, the provincial upper class was transformed into a new military elite of samurai.

-Bushi interests were diverse, cutting across old power structures to form new associations in the tenth century.
+Bushi interests were diverse, cutting across old power structures to form new associations in the 10th century.
 Mutual interests, family connections, and kinship were consolidated in military groups that became part of family administration.
 In time, large regional military families formed around members of the court aristocracy who had become prominent provincial figures.
 These military families gained prestige from connections to the imperial court and court-granted military titles and access to manpower.
 The Fujiwara family, Taira clan, and Minamoto clan were among the most prominent families supported by the new military class.

-A decline in food production, the growth of the population, and competition for resources among the great families all led to the gradual decline of Fujiwara power and gave rise to military disturbances in the mid-tenth and eleventh centuries.
+A decline in food production, the growth of the population, and competition for resources among the great families all led to the gradual decline of Fujiwara power and gave rise to military disturbances in the mid-10th and 11th centuries.
 Members of the Fujiwara, Taira, and Minamoto families—all of whom had descended from the imperial family—attacked one another, claimed control over vast tracts of conquered land, set up rival regimes, and generally upset the peace.

-The Fujiwara controlled the throne until the reign of Emperor Go-Sanjō (1068–1073), the first emperor not born of a Fujiwara mother since the ninth century.
+The Fujiwara controlled the throne until the reign of Emperor Go-Sanjō (1068–1073), the first emperor not born of a Fujiwara mother since the 9th century.
 Go-Sanjo, determined to restore imperial control through strong personal rule, implemented reforms to curb Fujiwara influence.
 He also established an office to compile and validate estate records with the aim of reasserting central control.
 Many shōen were not properly certified, and large landholders, like the Fujiwara, felt threatened with the loss of their lands.
 Go-Sanjo also established the In-no-chō (院庁 "Office of the Cloistered Emperor"), which was held by a succession of emperors who abdicated to devote themselves to behind-the-scenes governance, or insei.